jacobkap/crimebythenumbers/docs/regular-expressions.md

 #> [5] "Suspicious Occ"
 ```

-Note that this also matches text that has two or more vowels in a row, since if they have three numbers in a row, then they will also have two numbers in a row.

 ### n-many to m-many of previous character `{n,m}`

-While `{n}` says "the previous character must be present exactly n times", we can allow a range by using `{n, m}`.
+While `{n}` says "the previous character (or characters inside a `[]`) must be present exactly n times", we can allow a range by using `{n, m}`.
 Here the previous character must be present between n and m times.

 We can check for values where there are 2-3 vowels in a row.
-Note that there cannot be a space before or after the comma
+Note that there cannot be a space before or after the comma.

 ```r